-- A market consistent approach involves inferring the volatility based on the market price of inflation swaps with an appropriate cap / floor, with the implied volatility being a function of supply and demand for the various inflation caps and floors. - A historical approach is based on historic inflation volatilities with consideration of how inflation volatilities might develop in future.
-For Irish and Eurozone HICP inflation over the period 2002 to 2021, the standard deviations of the annual figures are 1.74% and 0.94% respectively, while the standard deviation of Irish CPI over this period was 2.20%.
+- A market consistent approach involves inferring the volatility based on the market price of inflation swaps with an appropriate cap / floor (a.k.a Limited Price Indexation 'LPI' swaps), with the implied volatility being a function of supply and demand for the various inflation caps and floors. - A historical approach is based on historic inflation volatilities with consideration of how inflation volatilities might develop in future.
+For Irish and Eurozone HICP inflation over the period 2004 to 2023, the standard deviations of the annual figures are 2.3% and 1.9% respectively, while the standard deviation of Irish CPI over this period was 2.7%.